-Our lead clinical program is EB-101, an autologous, engineered cell therapy currently in development for recessive dystrophic epidermolysis bullosa.
-Our development portfolio also features AAV-based gene therapies designed to treat ophthalmic and other diseases, next-generation AAV-based gene therapies using the novel AIM™ capsid platform, and internal AAV vector research programs.
+Our development portfolio features AAV-based gene therapies designed to treat ophthalmic and other diseases, next-generation AAV-based gene therapies using the novel AIM™ capsid platform, and internal AAV vector research programs.

 ABO-504